babaniyi/DatasetDaily/Week3/Readme.md

 1. Data cleaning

-  A. Removing unwanted characters
+- Removing unwanted characters
-  B. Removing stopwords
+- Removing stopwords
-  C. Lemmatization
+- Lemmatization

 2. Feature engineering - Including new features such as number of words and part of speech.